-Note: Classes begin at 9 AM, break for lunch around 12 PM, reconvene at 1:15 PM and conclude at 4:15 PM.
-The bus leaves for CAIL at 8:30 AM and returns to the hotel after class.
-(D = Depart, R = Returns) SUNDAY MAY 21 4:00 - 7:00 PM - ORIENTATION AND RECEPTION An introduction to the Academy and the 2017 participants D: 3:30 PM / R: 7:00PM SPONSORED BY: GIANNI·ORIGONI GRIPPO·CAPPELLI Partners MONDAY 9:00 AM - 4:15 PM - INTRODUCTION TO AMERICAN LEGAL PROCESS MAY 22 CASUAL ATTIRE D: 8:30 AM / R: 4:15 PM This course examines the pillars of the U.S. legal system with a special focus on the Constitution, the role of and the relationship between the federal courts and state courts, federalism, and the common law.
+SUNDAY MAY 27 4:00 - 7:00 PM - ORIENTATION AND RECEPTION An introduction to the Academy and the 2017 participants - Mark Smith, Dean of the Academy MONDAY MAY 28 9:00 AM - 4:15 PM - INTRODUCTION TO AMERICAN LEGAL PROCESS This course examines the pillars of the U.S. legal system with a special focus on the Constitution, the role of and the relationship between the federal courts and state courts, federalism, and the common law.
 Common law and civil law traditions are compared and contrasted.
-Consideration is also given to legal reasoning and the manner in which U.S. courts apply legal precedent. - Susan Karamanian, Associate Dean for International & Comparative Legal Studies, George Washington University TUESDAY MAY 23 CASUAL ATTIRE 9:00 - 10:00 AM - INTRODUCTION OF THE LAW FIRM PROBLEM The class will be divided into 7-member law firms.
+Consideration is also given to legal reasoning and the manner in which U.S. courts apply legal precedent. - Susan Karamanian, Chair of the Advisory Board, Southwestern Institute for International and Comparative Law TUESDAY 9:00 AM - 12:30 PM - INTRODUCTION TO AMERICAN LEGAL PROCESS (continued) MAY 29 - Professor Karamanian 1:30 - 4:15 PM - JUDICIAL ROUNDTABLE The American justice system from the perspective of a panel of state and federal judges.
+A facilitated conversation moderated by Prof. Karamanian Judge David Evans, Texas 5th Circuit Court of Appeals Judge Stacey J Jernigan, U.S. Bankruptcy Court, Northern District of Texas - Chief Judge Barbara M.G.
+Lynn, United States District Court, Northern District of Texas 7:00 - 8:30 PM - RECEPTION - MEET YOUR LOCAL HOSTS AT HYATT HOUSE All Academy participants have hosts in the Dallas community who will help introduce them to the people and culture of Texas.
+WEDNESDAY MAY 30 9:00 - 10:30 AM - INTRODUCTION OF THE LAW FIRM PROBLEM The class will be divided into 7-member law firms.
 Each firm is assigned an international compliance problem, and is asked to develop a written and oral response to the problem.
-The oral responses are presetented to the class on June 16.
-D: 8:30AM / R: 4:15PM - Daniel Pickelner, Wood Mackenzie 10:15 AM - 12:30 PM - INTRODUCTION TO AMERICAN LEGAL PROCESS (continued) - Dean Karamanian 1:30 - 4:15 PM - JUDICIAL ROUNDTABLE The American justice system from the perspective of a panel of state and federal judges. - Judge David Evans, Texas 5th Circuit Court of Appeals ( tentative ) - Judge Stacey J Jernigan, U.S. Bankruptcy Court, Northern District of Texas - Judge Liz Lang Miers, Texas 5th Circuit Court of Appeals - Chief Judge Barbara M.G.
-Lynn, United States District Court, Northern District of Texas 7:00 - 8:30 PM - RECEPTION - MEET YOUR LOCAL HOSTS AT HYATT HOUSE All Academy participants have hosts in the Dallas community who will help introduce them to the people and culture of Texas.
-WEDNESDAY 9:00 AM - 4:15 PM - INTERNATIONAL BUSINESS TRANSACTIONS MAY 24 CASUAL ATTIRE D: 8:30 AM / R: 4:15 PM This course provides an examination of the principal forms of transacting international business, including international sales contracts, distributorships and representation agreements, technology transfers, direct foreign investments, and joint ventures.
-The course considers the international, national, and contractual legal aspects of such transactions.
-Consideration will be given to relevant treaties, applicable national laws and regulations, international payment methods, currency clauses dispute settlement, sovereign immunity, and options for structuring the transactions themselves. - Timothy Meyer, Professor of Law and Enterprise Scholar, Vanderbilt University School of Law THURSDAY 9:00 AM - 4:15 PM - INTERNATIONAL BUSINESS TRANSACTIONS (continued) MAY 25 - Professor Meyer BUSINESS ATTIRE D: 8:30 AM LEAVE CAIL: 4:15 PM D: 5:45 PM / R: 7:30 PM 4:15 PM - VISIT TO SMU BOOKSTORE 6:00 - 7:30 PM - RECEPTION AT THE SOUTHERN METHODIST UNIVERSITY DEDMAN SCHOOL OF LAW Hosted by SMU and the Dallas Bar Association Section of International Law, this reception gives participants an opportunity to visit the SMU campus and to meet members of the law school community and the local bar.
-FRIDAY 9:00 AM - 4:15 PM - INTERNATIONAL BUSINESS TRANSACTIONS (continued) MAY 26 - Professor Meyer CASUAL ATTIRE D: 8:30 AM/ R: 4:15 PM 4:00 - 4:45 PM - INTERNATIONAL BUSINESS TRANSACTIONS EXAM (optional) Optional exam for participants wishing to become an Academy Fellow.
+The oral responses are presented to the class on June 16. - Daniel Pickelner, Wood Mackenzie 10:45 AM - 12:00 PM - TO BE ANNOUNCED 1:00 - 5:00 PM - COURTROOM VISIT AND THEN A TOUR OF DALLAS The class will observe proceedings in the court of a Texas State Trial Judge.
+Afterward the judge meets with the class to discuss what they have seen.
+6:00 - 7:30 PM - RECEPTION AT THE SOUTHERN METHODIST UNIVERSITY DEDMAN SCHOOL OF LAW Hosted by SMU and the Dallas Bar Association Section of International Law, this reception gives participants an opportunity to visit the SMU campus and to meet members of the law school community and the local bar.
+THURSDAY 9:00 AM - 5:15 PM - INTERNATIONAL BUSINESS NEGOTIATIONS MAY 31 Using exercises and simulations, this course examines successful strategies available to a negotiator.
+It focuses on two-party and multi-lateral negotiations, and on special characteristics of negotiation that arise in an international setting, including the roles of culture and power. - Professor Robert Wilkinson, Lecturer in Public Policy and Leadership, Harvard Kennedy School 11:30 AM - 1:30 PM - THE ACADEMY IN PRACTICE A luncheon conversation with ExxonMobil General Counsel Randall Ebner about the practical applications of the Academy.
+FRIDAY 9:00 AM - 4:15 PM - INTERNATIONAL NEGOTIATIONS (continued)